 \subsection{Manipulation Module}

 The task of the manipulation module is a sequence-to-sequence task.
 The manipulation module should output a manipulation sequence to explore the scenes based on the scene state sequence.
-It should be noticed that the state sequence is updated by robotic manipulation, so the manipulation at time t can only be predicted based on the states before time t.
-The state at the time t comprises two parts: the current visual feature and the question.
+The state sequence is updated by robotic manipulation, so the manipulation at time t can only be predicted based on the states before time t.
+The state at the time t comprises the current visual feature and the question.
 In addition, we add the last manipulation to the current state to improve the prediction performance.
-These features sequence are encoded into a vector sequence.
-Then we use an encoder-decoder structure (GRU encoder and linear decoder) to complete the sequence-to-sequence task.
+These feature sequences are encoded into a vector sequence.
+Then, we use an encoder-decoder structure (GRU encoder and linear decoder) to complete the sequence-to-sequence task.